-It’s February, when teachers everywhere turn to thoughts of… presidents.
-I, being no different, made sure to attend the updated and recently reopened Hall of Presidents attraction during my recent trip to Disney World.
+It’s February when teachers everywhere turn to thoughts of… presidents.
+A few years ago I was fortunate to attend the Hall of Presidents attraction during a trip to Disney World.

 The video portion of the presentation appears on a panoramic screen.
 It tells how the Founding Fathers had a new idea to establish the office of a president elected by the people.
 At that time, the idea of a president was unique to the world.
 Yet, these leaders had the remarkable foresight to write our constitution with the president leading one of the three branches.
 In true Disney fashion, the presidents on stage came to life one by one.
 I was thankful for the hundreds of years of history captured there.

 Here is a free presidential activity that teachers in all states can use.
 This passage on the use of editorial (political) cartoons as primary sources has an accompanying question set.
 Although written for fourth graders, the cartoon makes an interesting social studies discussion topic for older students, as well.
 It also highlights Theodore Roosevelt and William Howard Taft—two presidents who might get lost in the shuffle of Presidents’ Day.